o0ragman0o/EthenianDAO/README.md

 * Click `Add Factory` and enter `memberFactory` as the name and paste the `MemberFactory` address.
 * Repeat for `Matter Factory`
 * You should now be able to `Join this DAO` and then `Raise a Matter`.
-* NOTE: Only one member account is allowed per Etherium account.
+* NOTE: Only one member account is allowed per Ethereum account.
 * Click `Fund Member Account` to send funds.
 Voting power is proportional to funds provided.
 * Once a matter is created, options and delegates can be added.
 * A member can adjust the sliders on the options and delegates of a matter to express preferences between 0 to 100% of their voting power and then click `Submit Votes`